MapReduce

 MapReduce libraries have been written in many programming languages, with different levels of optimization.
 A popular open-source implementation that has support for distributed shuffles is part of Apache Hadoop.
-The name MapReduce originally referred to the proprietary Google technology, but has since been genericized.
-By 2014, Google was no longer using MapReduce as their primary big data processing model, and development on Apache Mahout had moved on to more capable and less disk-oriented mechanisms that incorporated full map and reduce capabilities.
+The name MapReduce originally referred to the proprietary Google technology, but has since become a generic trademark.
+By 2014, Google was no longer using MapReduce as its primary big data processing model, and development on Apache Mahout had moved on to more capable and less disk-oriented mechanisms that incorporated full map and reduce capabilities.

 Overview

 MapReduce is a framework for processing parallelizable problems across large datasets using a large number of computers (nodes), collectively referred to as a cluster (if all nodes are on the same local network and use similar hardware) or a grid (if the nodes are shared across geographically and administratively distributed systems, and use more heterogeneous hardware).
 Processing can occur on data stored either in a filesystem (unstructured) or in a database (structured).
 MapReduce can take advantage of the locality of data, processing it near the place it is stored in order to minimize communication overhead.

 A MapReduce framework (or system) is usually composed of three operations (or steps):